AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ## Enable desktop actions in AEM web interface {#desktopactions-v2}

 From within the Assets user interface in a browser, you can explore the asset locations or check-out and open the asset for editing in your desktop application.
 These options are called [!UICONTROL Desktop Actions] and are not enabled by default.
-Follow these steps to enable it.
+To enable it, follow these steps.

 1. In the Assets console, click/tap the **[!UICONTROL User]** icon from the toolbar.
 1. Click/tap the **[!UICONTROL My Preferences]** to display the **[!UICONTROL Preferences]** dialog.